Parallel Dual-Numbers Reverse AD: Parallelism

 \subsection{Parallel IDs and Their Partial Order}

-To avoid discarding the (explicit, using $(\parCom)$) parallelism structure in the source program, we have to somehow record the dependency graph of the backpropagators (the same graph as the computation graph of scalars in the source program) in a way that is more precise than the chronological linear order used for the sequential algorithm.
+\footnoteExplicitParallelism{ Because our source language is pure, one could in principle detect and exploit implicit parallelism.
+We focus on explicit parallelism here because automatic parallelism extraction is (difficult and) orthogonal to this work.
+In effect, the dependency graph that we construct is a weakening of the perfectly accurate one: computations within a job are assumed sequentially dependent.
+The reverse pass in \cref{sec:parallelism-wrapper} simply walks our constructed dependency graph, exploiting all apparent parallelism; $\ResolveStaged$ there only inherits the concept of tasks and jobs because we encode the graph in a particular way that makes use of that structure (\cref{sec:parallel-monad}). } To avoid discarding the (explicit,\footnote{\footnoteExplicitParallelism} using $(\parCom)$) parallelism structure in the source program, we have to somehow record the dependency graph of the backpropagators (the same graph as the computation graph of scalars in the source program) in a way that is more precise than the chronological linear order used for the sequential algorithm.
 Specifically, we want backpropagators that were created in parallel jobs in the forward pass to not depend on each other in the dependency graph, not even transitively.
 In other words, they should be incomparable in the partial order that informs the reverse pass ($\ResolveStaged$) what backpropagator to resolve next.